janverschelde/PHCpack/src/doc/source/options.rst

 The option -k applies the Pieri homotopies to compute feedback laws for plants defined by (A,B,C) matrices.

-phc -l : Witness Set for Hypersurface cutting with Random Line
+phc -l : witness set for hypersurface cutting with random line
 --------------------------------------------------------------

 A hypersurface defined by a polynomial in several variables is